-Funding for the study is made possible by a $250,000 Flood Protection Planning Grant awarded to the Flood Control District by the Texas Water Development Board.
-The Flood Control District has already committed an additional $450,000 towards the work effort.
+Funding for the feasibility study is made possible by a $250,000 Flood Protection Planning Grant awarded to the Flood Control District by the Texas Water Development Board.
+The Flood Control District has already committed an additional $450,000 towards the effort.